• +1 (905) 226-9078

 It is glaring from the list of a few distinguished and accomplished African Canadians that African minds are ingenuous, bold, intelligent and can contribute tremendously in transforming our 21st world for better if accorded requisite support and recognition.

-Adekoya Ademola Afis is the Project Manager at Global Forum for Human Rights and Sustainable Development, headquartered in Ontario, with branch office in Nigeria.
+Adekoya Ademola Afis is the Project Manager at Global Forum for Human Rights and Sustainable Development, Headquarters in Canada, with Branch Office in Nigeria.

 Leave a Reply